 The starting point of the itinerary is the village of Condove in the province of Turin.
 Once in Condove, cross the bridge over the Gravio stream and park immediately after the aided area and the adventure park aboard the stream.
 Directions for Google Maps available here.

-The first section goes up a vertical wall first with a vertical section then veering slightly to the left using some brackets positioned along the rock.
+The first section climbs up a vertical wall on a slab initially vertical then bending slightly towards left exploiting some brackets positioned along the rock.
 The rock is quite vertical and without the brackets one should proceed in adherence.
 Go up the vertical section until you reach a slightly overhanging section that lightly peaks.
 The stretch is just about 3 meters and can be passed easily thanks to the brackets.
 The first section is completed with a sloping slab.

-Again a short approach path and we reach the third sector.
-The third section is a boulder to be climbed vertically.
+The third section is a short boulder to climb vertically.

-Once at the top of the ferrata, follow the path on the left that leads back to the base in the Poisatto area from which we turn left again and then to the car park (30 'from the end of the ferrata - 1h 45' h total).
+Arrived to the end of the route follow the path on the left that leads back to the base in the Poisatto area from which we turn left again and then to the car park (30 'from the end of the ferrata - 1h 45' h total).

 It is a via ferrata suitable for beginners, abundantly aided without difficult passages.
 The first stretch alone is slightly more challenging than the others.
 Also suitable for younger people.